Canbennn/dermascan-ai/Readme.md

 ---

 ## 📝 Notes

-- **CAPTCHA** is a front-end-only mock (click to toggle).
-Replace with real reCAPTCHA in production.
 - **AI model stats** (97.4% accuracy) are hard-coded in the HTML for display purposes; wire them to your Flask context for live values.
 - The `style.css` uses `--cyan` mapped to `#ff2d7d` (pink-magenta) — this is intentional per the original design system.
 - All pages are responsive down to ~480px.
 Sidebar collapses to hidden on small screens.